Some WhatsApp users still facing service disruption

-WhatsApp, a messaging service owned by Facebook Inc (FB.O), said some users were still facing issues while accessing its messaging service.
+WhatsApp, a messaging service owned by Facebook Inc, said some users were still facing issues while accessing its messaging service.

 The problems were primarily centered in the UK and Western Europe, according to DownDetector, a website that provides realtime overview of Internet and mobile services.